 D. Drainage System.
 Complete drainage systems for the entire subdivision area shall be designed by a professional engineer, licensed in the State of Utah and qualified to perform such work, and shall be shown graphically.
 All existing drainage features, which are to be incorporated in the design, shall be so identified.
 If the Final Plat is to be presented in phases, a general drainage plan for the entire area shall be presented with the first phase, and appropriate development stages for the drainage system for each phase indicated.
 Design requirements for Tremonton City shall be provided by the City Engineer.
 The drainage system shall be designed to consider the drainage basin as a whole and shall accommodate not only runoff from the subdivision area but also, where applicable, the system shall be designed to accommodate the runoff from those areas adjacent to and “upstream” from the subdivision itself, as well as its effects on lands downstream.
 All proposed surface-drainage structures shall be indicated on the plans.
 All appropriate designs, details, and dimensions needed to clearly explain proposed construction materials and elevations shall be included in the drainage plans.

 E. Subsurface Drainage System.
-The requirements of this Section 2.06.025 shall also require that the subdivider or developer address and remedy any subsurface drainage water concerns when determined necessary by the Land Use Authority Board.
+The requirements of this Section 2.06.025 shall also require that the subdivider or developer address and remedy any subsurface drainage water concerns when determined necessary by the Development Review Committee.
 The provisions of Subsection (D) above relating to Drainage Systems shall be applied to any subsurface drainage system determined to be necessary as shall any other applicable provisions of this Subdivision Ordinance or other Ordinances of the City relating to drainage systems

 1. Field Drains.
 Tremonton City and the surrounding area have an existing closed drain field drainage systems, these drainage systems are vital to lowering water tables and improving farmland productivity, therefore, developers and builders shall identify field drains when any excavation, installation or construction of any building or infrastructure takes place.
 Field drains that are disturbed shall be repaired or routed as to not interfere with the water flow of the field drain system.